 1. The objective of this proposal is to extend the global technical regulation (gtr) No. 4 to the type-approval for exhaust emissions from heavy-duty engines in hybrid vehicle applications, and to further harmonize this gtr with gtr No.11.

-2. Regulations governing the exhaust emissions from heavy-duty engines have been in existence for many years, but the introduction of hybrid powertrain technology requires adaptation of the testing procedures to better reflect the hybrid engine load conditions.
+2. Regulations governing the exhaust emissions from heavy-duty engines have been in existence for many years, but the introduction of hybrid powertrain technology requires adaptation of the testing procedures to better reflect engine load conditions of hybrid vehicle operation.
 To be able to correctly determine the impact of a heavy-duty hybrid vehicle on the environment in terms of its exhaust pollutant emissions, a test procedure, and consequently the gtr, needs to be adequately representative of real-world (hybrid) vehicle operation.

 3. The proposed regulation is based on the Japanese Hardware In the Loop Simulation (HILS) method for heavy-duty hybrid vehicle certification and on the US procedure of powertrain testing.
 The HILS procedure is documented in the technical guideline Kokujikan No. 281.
 After thorough research and discussion, it was selected as a basis for the development of Annex 9 to this gtr.
-Annex 9 reflects the enhancement of the method to allow the HILS procedure for hybrid engine emission certification and implementation in UNECE legislation.
+Annex 9 reflects the enhancement of the method to allow the HILS procedure for engine emission certification of hybrid vehicles and implementation in UNECE legislation.
 The United States of America (USA) procedure is documented in US Rule 40 CFR § 1037.550, and was selected as a basis for the development of Annex 10 to this gtr.

-4. The test procedures reflect engine operation in heavy-duty hybrid vehicle operation as closely as possible, and provide methods for measuring the emission performance of hybrid engines.
+4. The test procedures reflect engine operation in heavy-duty hybrid vehicle operation as closely as possible, and provide methods for measuring the emission performance of engines installed in hybrid vehicles.
 The HILS procedure for the first time introduces the concept of simulation into an emissions regulation.
 In summary, the procedures were developed so that they would be:

 (a) Representative of engine operation in a heavy-duty hybrid vehicle application;